The introduction of talent acquisition automation brings change to a recruiter’s role and potential responsibilities.

 Data is crucial in understanding the performance of different recruitment metrics.
 When dealing with high volume recruitment it can be particularly difficult to measure and track performance without the assistance of technology.

 Automated hiring processes accumulate a lot of data.
-Data which is incredibly valuable for any recruitment team looking to improve and develop their future hiring strategy.
-Including information such as application rates, hiring times and candidate drop out.
+Data is incredibly valuable for any recruitment team looking to improve and develop their future hiring strategy.
+Including information such as application rates, hiring times and candidate dropout.

 For recruiters and employers being able to interpret this data is a must.
 A successful recruiter will be able to spot patterns and trends from the obtained data, to detect areas that have worked successfully or in some cases those that did not require improvement.